0%

 • Trigger Condition

-When an Arbiter is linked (concealed) and later revealed, it immediately Shatters
+When an Errant is linked (concealed) and later revealed on the battlefield, it immediately Shatters

 • Shattering Sequence

-When an Arbiter Shatters, it is immediately destroyed and then sent to the player's Graveyard
+When an Errant Shatters, it is immediately destroyed and then sent to the player's Graveyard

 • Chain Reaction

-After an Arbiter Shatters and enters the Graveyard, this can start a chain reaction of Shatterings
+After an Errant Shatters and enters the Graveyard, this can start a chain reaction of Shatterings

 Shattering Chain Example